^

 Benefits

-Flax with kefir to cleanse the body
+Flax with kefir for body cleansing

 Castor oil with kefir

-The active ingredient in castor oil, ricinoleic acid, is released in the intestines and aids in the digestion and cleansing process by stimulating bowel movements.
-Therefore, castor oil is washed down only with water, it is possible - with the addition of lemon juice.
-And the idea of mixing kefir with castor oil, according to doctors, looks more like an inappropriate joke.
+The active ingredient of castor oil – ricinoleic acid – is released in the intestines and helps the process of digestion and cleansing, stimulating defecation.
+Therefore, castor oil is washed down only with water, possibly with the addition of lemon juice.
+And the idea of mixing kefir with castor oil, according to doctors, is more like an inappropriate joke.

-Serious recommendations in the article - Colon cleansing
+Serious recommendations in the article - Colon Cleansing

-Beets with kefir to cleanse the body
+Beetroot with kefir for cleansing the body

 Doctors give the same advice if the patient intends to cleanse the intestines with kefir and apples.